The OSHA Outreach Program explains workplace hazards, workers’ rights, employer responsibilities, and how to file an OSHA-level complaint.

 Training employees is a useful skill to have.
 It ensures that you won’t need to continuously pay fees, as you would when purchasing an online course.
 Many employers would like to train new employees on their own but aren’t sure how to get started.

-Our training kits provide you with everything you need to give a compliant training session on your own.
+Our training kits provide you with everything you need to give a aligned training session on your own.
 The kit includes everything you would receive with an onsite trainer— presentation, posters, case studies, tests, student manuals— and it provides the employer with unlimited access to our training material.
 That way, after one purchase, the content is yours to keep, and you can continue to train on your own as new employees come in.

 If you’re like most people, the thought of purchasing a training kit may seem intimidating.
 Teaching can be difficult, and it requires sufficient knowledge and skill in order to do it effectively.
 In addition to our training kits, you can purchase a train-the-trainer course to get you well acquainted with the material.